-During the Operating Day, the Office of the Interconnection shall dispatch DER Aggregation Resources, by communicating with the entity responsible for physically operating the Component DERs within a DER Aggregation Resource and/or dispatching a DER Aggregation Resource, in accordance with the DER Aggregator’s submitted bidding parameters.
-During the Operating Day, an electric distribution company may exercise its ability to override the physical operation of a DER Aggregation Resource or individual Component DERs within a DER Aggregation Resource, for purposes of maintaining safe and reliable operation of distribution facilities, pursuant to any applicable tariffs, agreements, and operating procedures of the electric distribution company, and/or the rules and regulations of any Relevant Electric Retail Regulatory Authority.
+During the Operating Day, the Office of the Interconnection shall dispatch DER Aggregation Resources, by communicating with the entity responsible for physically operating the Component DER within a DER Aggregation Resource and/or dispatching a DER Aggregation Resource, in accordance with the DER Aggregator’s submitted bidding parameters.
+During the Operating Day, an electric distribution company may exercise its ability to override the physical operation of a DER Aggregation Resource or individual Component DER within a DER Aggregation Resource, for purposes of maintaining safe and reliable operation of distribution facilities, pursuant to any applicable tariffs, agreements, and operating procedures of the electric distribution company, and/or the rules and regulations of any Relevant Electric Retail Regulatory Authority.
 Following the exercise of the electric distribution company’s override, the DER Aggregator shall reflect the override by updating the applicable bidding parameters of its DER Aggregation Resource.
 An electric distribution company’s override shall not excuse a DER Aggregator’s failure to perform any of the obligations established under the PJM Tariff, Operating Agreement, or PJM Manuals.

-Any disputes regarding an electric distribution company’s exercise of its ability to override the physical operation of a DER Aggregation Resource or individual Component DERs within a DER Aggregation Resource, for purposes of maintaining safe and reliable operation of distribution facilities, pursuant to any applicable tariffs, agreements, and operating procedures of the electric distribution company, and/or the rules and regulations of any Relevant Electric Retail Regulatory Authority, shall be addressed with the applicable Relevant Electric Retail Regulatory Authority, and shall not be arbitrated or in any way resolved by the Office of the Interconnection or through the dispute resolution processes under Operating Agreement, Schedule 5.
+Any disputes regarding an electric distribution company’s exercise of its ability to override the physical operation of a DER Aggregation Resource or individual Component DER within a DER Aggregation Resource, for purposes of maintaining safe and reliable operation of distribution facilities, pursuant to any applicable tariffs, agreements, and operating procedures of the electric distribution company, and/or the rules and regulations of any Relevant Electric Retail Regulatory Authority, shall be addressed with the applicable Relevant Electric Retail Regulatory Authority, and shall not be arbitrated or in any way resolved by the Office of the Interconnection or through the dispute resolution processes under Operating Agreement, Schedule 5.

-The Office of the Interconnection shall not permit a DER Aggregator to participate in the PJM energy, capacity, and/or ancillary services markets through the DER Aggregator Participation Model if the applicable DER Aggregation Resource includes Component DERs that are end-use customers of an electric distribution company that distributed 4 million MWh or less in the previous fiscal year, as identified by the electric distribution company, unless the electric distribution company determines that the Relevant Electric Retail Regulatory Authority permits such end-use customers to participate.
-The Office of the Interconnection shall permit a DER Aggregator to participate in the PJM energy, capacity, and/or ancillary services markets through the DER Aggregator Participation Model with a DER Aggregation Resource including Component DERs that are end-use customers of an electric distribution company that distributed 4 million MWh or less in the previous fiscal year, as identified by the electric distribution company, if, during the course of the registration process described above in Tariff, Attachment K-Appendix, section 1.4(c)(b) and Operating Agreement, Schedule 1, section 1.4(c)(b), the electric distribution company presents any of the following evidence to PJM:
+The Office of the Interconnection shall not permit a DER Aggregator to participate in the PJM energy, capacity, and/or ancillary services markets through the DER Aggregator Participation Model if the applicable DER Aggregation Resource includes Component DER that are end-use customers of an electric distribution company that distributed 4 million MWh or less in the previous fiscal year, as identified by the electric distribution company, unless the electric distribution company determines that the Relevant Electric Retail Regulatory Authority permits such end-use customers to participate.
+The Office of the Interconnection shall permit a DER Aggregator to participate in the PJM energy, capacity, and/or ancillary services markets through the DER Aggregator Participation Model with a DER Aggregation Resource including Component DER that are end-use customers of an electric distribution company that distributed 4 million MWh or less in the previous fiscal year, as identified by the electric distribution company, if, during the course of the registration process described above in Tariff, Attachment K-Appendix, section 1.4(c)(b) and Operating Agreement, Schedule 1, section 1.4(c)(b), the electric distribution company presents any of the following evidence to PJM:

 an order, resolution or ordinance of the Relevant Electric Retail Regulatory Authority permitting or conditionally permitting the end-use customer’s participation;